PainBro/docker-mysql-tutorial/sqlpad/README.md

 ## Setting up SQLpad
 Now that we have a network, we will need to have something to connect.

+### Creating the container
 The first thing we will make is a sqlpad container using the template below in the terminal.

 ```
 docker run -p [desiredPort] -e SQLPAD_ADMIN=[yourAdminEmail] -e SQLPAD_ADMIN_PASSWORD=[yourAdminPass] -d --name=[sqlpadContainerName] --network=[yourNetworkName] sqlpad/sqlpad:[desiredSQLpadversion]